Logo

 Shelley Duvall's death spurred several tribute screenings in theaters around the United States.

-However, in March 2025, Shelley Duvall was included in the "In Memoriam" segments at the Oscars and 3rd Annual Children's and Family Emmys Awards.
+In March 2025, Shelley Duvall was included in the "In Memoriam" segments at the 97th Academy Awards and 3rd Annual Children's and Family Emmys Awards.